dharik/nerp-typeform/README.md

-# Things to learn about Node backend
+# Things to learn about Node backends

 * HOT RELOAD
 * Is there a repl?
 I run `node` in the directory and have to `require()` every file?
 There's got to be a way to run the equivalent of `irb`
 * Since JS's standard lib is lacking, just use lodash + moment?
 Anything better yet?
 * Express vs Hapi vs others
-* Auth - looks like Passport is the standard.
-Seems similar to Elixir's Pow - middleware
+* Auth - looks like Passport is the standard as middleware
-+ strategies
 * Error handling practices - I noticed the whole server goes down if one request errors out I saw `pm2` is what people use.
 A) Avoid errors in the first place B) catch them in middleware?
-* Env config (dotenv)
+* Env config best practices
+* Debugging best practices (`console.error` vs logger?)
 * Database migration patterns?